Metformin vs Ozempic for PCOS: Which Works Better?

 • Metformin and Ozempic are both used to manage symptoms of PCOS, but they work through different mechanisms.

-• Metformin primarily improves insulin resistance and menstrual regularity, while Ozempic aids weight loss and blood sugar control.
+• Metformin primarily improves insulin resistance and menstrual regularity, making it the standard first-line choice for most patients.

 • Choosing the right treatment depends on individual symptoms, health goals, and medical history.